slaclab/pydm/docs/source/widgets/curve_editor.rst

    max values specified will not be respected, so set this to false if you wish to only view data falling within those values.

+* Log Mode
+   When set to true this axis will plot data using a logarithmic scale.
+Setting it to false will keep the scale as the linear default.

 ..
 Note::
   This is not applicable for users interacting with widgets via Python code.
   In this case you will need to serialize the list of JSON strings and use the